onlybugs/COCOA/README.md

 COCOA is written in Python3 with PyTorch framework.

-The following versions are recommended when using iEnhance:
+The following versions are recommended when using COCOA:

 - torch 1.12.1
 - numpy 1.21.2